 You will also need to download the latest version of JDK (free) from Oracle’s official website.
 Install both SDK’s without changing their default settings.
 Launch the SDK manager, it will take a few seconds to load and although you will see multiple packages, the main thing is to confirm that the Android SDK Platform-tools option is marked.

-The option that allows to send commands to the phone is Android Debug Bridge (ADB).
+The option that allows sending commands to the phone is Android Debug Bridge (ADB).
 Click the Install Packages button and then Accept License agreements.
 This will prompt the packages to be downloaded and extracted.
 You may see a message about Android Tools being updated, but you can click OK and close the window.

 Now you can release the power of ADB to get the transfer process started.
-Locate the folder where SDK Manager.exe is, then click the sdk folder and follow the folder path to get to platform-tools.
-Press the Shift key, then right click adb.exe and select Open command window here.
+Locate the folder where SDK Manager.exe is, then click the SDK folder and follow the folder path to get to “platform-tools”.
+Press the Shift key, then right-click adb.exe and select Open command window here.
 Connect the phone to the computer using the USB cable, this would bring a pop-up on the phone asking if you wish to allow the computer to execute debugging commands on your phone.
 Click OK.

-To confirm that the ADB recognized your phone, type adb services in the command prompt.
+To confirm that the ADB recognized your phone, type “adb services” in the command prompt.
 Then, enter the following command to configure the default installation of your phone to your SD card: adb shell pm set-install-location 2.
 You can revert the changes by typing 0 instead of 2 at the end of the command.
 This will get the phone to use the local device storage instead of saving to the SD card.

 The above process should suit most Android users.
 However, if you own a Samsung Galaxy, you may need to root the phone before you can move your apps to an external storage device.
-Rooting will give you extended flexibility and a greater control over your Android.
+Rooting will give you extended flexibility and greater control over your Android.
 In the case of transferring apps from your Galaxy to an SD card, rooting will give you access to the files and applications you want to move and will allow you to change the default storage settings.